HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 ## Tools

-How are ecommerce sites using common tools like Analytics, Tag Managers, Consent Management Platforms and Accessibilty solutions?
+How are ecommerce sites using common tools like Analytics, Tag Managers, Consent Management Platforms and Accessibility solutions?

 ### Analytics